Who we are

 We keep information on your account for 24 months if the account remains active.
 If the account is deactivated or unused all information is archived after six months, and permanently deleted after 24 months.
 This is so that we meet our compliance obligations, and in case you want to use the service again in the future.
 You can find out more about the retention periods for healthcare related information in the NHS Records Management Code of Practice, available via https://www.gov.uk/government/publications/records-management-nhs-code-of-practice

 Keeping your information safe and secure and where your data is stored

 We use a range of physical, technical and organisational security measures and processes to keep your information safe and secure, such as:

 - carrying out regular privacy impact assessments

 - training for staff on information security and data protection;

 - restricting the number of staff that can see identifiable information you provide to the website, only to those that need to know or see the information in order to do their jobs.

 You can find out more about how the NHS keeps online information safe, and what you can do to help with this, by reading the guidance note at http://www.nhs.uk/nhsengland/thenhs/records/healthrecords/documents/patientguidancebooklet.pdf

 You can contact us by emailing firstname.lastname@example.org with any questions or concerns.
-You also have a right to access the information we hold about you.
-We may make a small charge for this service.

 You can also use the ‘feedback’ button on every page to email us with comments about the site.